serverless/serverless/CONTRIBUTING.md

 The easiest thing you can do to help us move forward and make an impact on our progress is to simply provide support to other people having difficulties with their Serverless projects.

-You can do that by replying to [issues on GitHub](https://github.com/serverless/serverless/issues), chatting with other community members in [our Chat](http://chat.serverless.com), or helping with questions in [our Forum](http://forum.serverless.com).
+You can do that by replying to [issues on GitHub](https://github.com/serverless/serverless/issues), chatting with other community members in [our Community Slack](https://www.serverless.com/slack), or helping with questions in [our Forum](http://forum.serverless.com), or [GitHub Discussions](https://github.com/serverless/serverless/discussions).

 ---